telliott99/smallprojects/Pollicare.md

 Several things have happened to Safari:

-* a Safari Extension has been installed called Onlinemapfinder
+* a Safari Extension has been installed called OnlineMapFinder

 <img src="figs/Onlinemapfinder.png" style="width: 400px;" />

 Safari is helpfully warning me that

 *"OnelineMapFinder" can read, modify, and transmit content from all webpages.
-This could include sensitive infromation like passwords, phone numbers and credit cards.*
+This could include sensitive information like passwords, phone numbers and credit cards.*

 #### New Homepage